 Many law firms also have contract template generating programs and document management systems that allow for the categorisation of documents, which assist with data segregation requirements under certain regulations.
 Some law firms utilise chatbots to facilitate initial instruction and provide preliminary answers as to black letter law.
-The Law Society of Hong Kong has also been exploring the use of chatbots for its enquiry handling operations.111 by the Hong Kong Judiciary on 2 April 2020,112 and on 8 June 2020,113 the court also endorsed alternative ways, other than physical court appearance, to continue court proceedings.
+The Law Society of Hong Kong has also been exploring the use of chatbots for its enquiry handling operations.

+As a result of the general adjournment period of the courts due to Covid-19, in the Guidance Note for Remote Hearings for Civil Business in the High Court published by the Hong Kong Judiciary on 2 April 2020, and on 8 June 2020, the court also endorsed alternative ways, other than physical court appearance, to continue court proceedings.
 The guidelines apply on a 'technology neutral basis' to the possible use of various types of electronic means in phases, and it may be possible for further and more enhanced technological tools, such as AI, to be used in the future.